 2. Extracurricular activities show you know how to commit.

-You’ve been volunteer tutoring at the school for the blind in your city for the last 11 years?
+You’ve been tutoring on a volunteer basis at your local school for the blind for the last 11 years?
 You must be a reliable, dependable, and committed person.
 Adcoms like this.
 Period.

 3. Extracurricular activities demonstrate passion and creativity.

-4. Extracurricular activities give you an opportunity to show leadership and organizational skill.
+4. Extracurricular activities give you an opportunity to show leadership.